-All eligible contestants must verify that they will be competing at the Agility Finals by filling out an official entry form and sending it via email and with the appropriate entry fees to the ASCA Business Office.
-The verification must be clearly postmarked received by July 15th of the Finals Year.
-It is the responsibility of all eligible contestants to be able to provide proof of submission mailing in the event an entry form and fees are not received by the Business Office.
-Finals entry forms and fees will be forwarded to the Host Club Nationals Committee by the Business Office by the close of Nationals entries.
-Effective June 1, 2024, for the 2023-2024 qualifying year.
+All eligible contestants must verify that they will be competing at the Agility Finals by filling out an official entry form and sending it via email with the appropriate entry fees to the ASCA Business Office.
+The verification must be received by July 15th of the Finals Year.
+It is the responsibility of all eligible contestants to be able to provide proof of submission in the event an entry form and fees are not received by the Business Office.
+Finals entry forms and fees will be forwarded to the Nationals Committee by the Business Office by the close of Nationals entries.